-Checking your credit report seems like an ordinary task—after all, how will you or lenders know what your credit score is?
-The reality is that some credit checks won’t impact your score while others can actually hurt your score.
+Checking your credit report seems like an ordinary task — after all, how will you or lenders know what your credit score is?
+The reality is that some credit checks won’t impact your score while others, such as hard inquiries, affect your credit score in a negative way.

 Understanding how inquiries affect your credit score can be a complicated subject to wrap your head around, so keep reading below for an explanation of how credit inquiries work.